FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

     ## Extensions

-    The following two sections are probably out of scope, as they does not affect MLRsearch design choices.
+    The following two sections are probably out of scope, as they do not affect MLRsearch design choices.

     ### Direct and inverse measurements